Fritzie1860/fritzie-tokpedplayclone/README.md

 ```
    npm start
 ```
-To run the frontend and backend together, you may need to see this repository.
+To run the frontend and backend together, you may need to see this [repository] (https://github.com/Fritzie1860/FinalProject-TokpedPlayClone).